 2. Highland Park

-Highland Park is located south of University Park and north of downtown.
+Highland Park is located south of University Park.
 One of the best features of this neighborhood is its accessibility to attractive parks, complete with fountains, tennis courts, walking paths and ponds.

 It’s also a great spot to dine, shop or stroll.